SangHunHan92/2K2K/README.md

 * Part-wise Normal Prediction divides an image into each body part through a matrix using keypoints. <br> This helps in predicting detailed normal vectors for each body part with minimal computation.
 * Coarse-to-Fine Depth Prediction predicts a high-resolution depth map with very few network parameters and minimal memory usage.

+## 2K2K Dataset
+* Consisting of 2,050 3D human models from 80 DSLR cameras.
+* The SMPL-X mesh and parameters can be downloaded from the <a href="https://huggingface.co/datasets/polygom-team/2K2K">link</a>.
+* For questions about the dataset, please email [ jseob.y@polygom.xyz ] or leave an issue on huggingface.

 ## Installation
 ### Environment
 * All models and codes work on Ubuntu 20.04 with Python 3.8, PyTorch 1.9.1 and CUDA 11.1.